chunweiliu/bagscolor/README.md

 # bagscolor
 A demo program of an image retrieval system using color attributes

-## How to run this program?
 ### Prerequisites
-- OpenCV
+- OpenCV 3.0
 - Boost
 - CMake

 ### Data
-The bag images and text descriptions in the data folder was downloaded at http://www.tamaraberg.com/teaching/Spring_15/hw/hw2/bags.tar.gz
+The bag images and text descriptions in the data folder was contributed by Tamara Berg at http://www.tamaraberg.com/teaching/Spring_15/hw/hw2/bags.tar.gz

-### Compile and run in command line
+### Demo

 1. Download the repository